1.12 Allegations against Persons who work with Children (including Staff, Carers and Volunteers)

 The LADO should regularly monitor the progress of cases either by:

-Where possible, a final allegation meeting should be held at the end of enquiries to ensure that all tasks have been completed and where appropriate to agree an action plan for learning lessons in order to inform future practice.
+Where possible, a final LADO Allegations meeting should be held at the end of enquiries to confirm the LADO Outcome and ensure that all tasks have been completed and where appropriate to agree an action plan for learning lessons in order to inform future practice.

 The fact that a person tenders their resignation or ceases to provide their services must not prevent an allegation from being followed up in accordance with these procedures, and a conclusion reached.